Humanisticnick/AIY_Voice_V1_OpenAI/README.md

 Requirements:

     Google AIY Voice Kit V1
-    Raspberry Pi 3 (other models might also work, but I'm not certain) MicroSD Card (8GB or larger)
+    Raspberry Pi 3 or Raspberry Pi Zero W (other models might also work, but are not tested) MicroSD Card (8GB or larger)
     Micro USB cable
     USB Power Supply (must be reliable, as Raspberry Pis are sensitive to power quality) An OpenAI API Key
     Another computer to SSH into the Pi

+Install process:
+1) Use the Raspberry Pi Imager to pick up the lite bullseye image and flash it to your microsdcard.
+Make sure you add your wifi information, create a user, set a password, and enable ssh
+2) Pick a software to connect to the Raspberry PI, I like VsCode but you can use putty too
+3) SSH into you Pi and run some commands
+4) sudo apt-get update, sudo apt get upgrade, echo "dtoverlay=googlevoicehat-soundcard" | sudo tee -a /boot/config.txt, sudo reboot, sudo apt install python3-pip build-essential libssl-dev libff libportaudio2 git